 This is a year-old restaurant that was recommended to me by a food blogger friend.
 Nero Barcode is located right on the main highway that connects North and South Goa, bang opposite the Holy Family church.
 As another casual fine dining restaurant, they offer a melange of cuisines and more often than not with a Goan twist.

-I liked their Kokum Martini – though it can do with less of Sugar.
+I liked their Kokum Martini – though it can do with less Sugar.
 I tried many starters and enjoyed them all.

 The icing was the Goan thali that came in an unconventional rectangular shape.
 I posted this picture on social media and it went viral.
 People wanted to try the thali and I learned that a bit of quirky innovation can be your best marketing tool.
 They also host a lot of events so check out before

-I loved their barcode inspired wall murals in black and white, which I was told have been done by a local art student.
+I loved their barcode-inspired wall murals in black and white, which I was told had been done by a local art student.
 How wonderful it is when businesses support local talent.

 - Must-Try: Goan Thali